benders5e/benders5e/waterbender.md

 You must spend one chi on one of your turns to collect water around your arms and gain these benefits.

-### Waterbending Forms
-At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
-With training, you are able to learn particular attacks that combine martial arts and bending to carry out more sophisticated attacks.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page

+### Waterbending Forms
+Starting at 2nd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
+With training, you are able to learn particular attacks that combine martial arts and bending to carry out more sophisticated attacks.

 You learn one form from the list at the end of this class description.
 The number of forms you know increases with level and is shown in the Waterbender Table.
 Each time you learn a new form you may also replace one form you already know with another one.